-Exhibit Interactive (ei), an event technology business which started out less than two years ago with a virtual address in Coventry, has just moved to new premises at Blackminster Business Park in Evesham.
+Exhibit Interactive, known as EI, are an event technology business which started out less than two years ago with a virtual address in Coventry, has just moved to new premises at Blackminster Business Park in Evesham.

 Previously based at Pure Offices’ in Warwick, ei moved to its new home earlier this month as it looked to house its growing collection of immersive technology equipment, and provide for future expansion within its team.

 Creative Director and Co-founder, Joe Ashton made the decision to help set up the business when he saw the direction the events industry was heading.
 With less focus on large, single use stands at big trade shows and more on immersive technology, reusable modular stands and proprietary conferences, ei has been able to grow its portfolio to more than a dozen clients and is looking forward to an increase of more than 100% on last year’s turnover.

 Joe said: “Having worked in the exhibition and events industry for 25 years, I’ve seen how expensive single use stands, piles of printed marketing literature and bored sales people achieve nothing for visitors. ei has been set up with a focus on immersive technology.
 Engaging customers in a company’s brand or product by enabling them to experience it through tech such as augmented and virtual reality, touch tables and 360o filming.
 This is technology which makes people say ‘Wow!’.
 The exhibition stands which might provide the backdrop to this experience are just that – a back drop.
 They’re inexpensive, reusable, but professional and on brand.”